pyPDAF.PDAF.eofcovar

 A multivariate scaling can be performed to ensure that all fields in the state vectors have unit variance.

-It can be useful to store more EOFs than one finally might want to use to have the flexibility to cary the ensemble size.
+It can be useful to store more EOFs than one finally might want to use to have the flexibility to carry the ensemble size.

 See also PDAF webpage